ServiceStack/redis-windows/README.md

 _The vagrant configuration was originally from [JasonPunyon/redishobo](https://github.com/JasonPunyon/redishobo) and has been modified to use the latest stable release of Redis._

-## Running Microsoft's native port of Redis
+## Option 3) Running Microsoft's native port of Redis

 These 64-bit binary releases are created by building the [Microsoft's native port of redis](https://github.com/msopentech/redis) which have also been published on [NuGet](http://www.nuget.org/packages/redis-64), but as it's more convenient we provide a zip of the 64-bit binaries here.